 In a rear-end collision, your body is violently thrust forward making the steering wheel a big target for your head to hit.
 If the airbag is deployed in this situation, it is possible your injuries are mitigated.
 Regardless, your body continues to move after the crash and your head rapidly whips backward.
 This back-and-forth movement is referred to as “whiplash” and can cause severe neck and head pain.

-The severity of headaches in particular do not correlate with the severity of the impact.
+The severity of headaches, in particular, does not correlate with the severity of the impact.
 Even a low-impact car crash in which the airbag did not deploy, or a crash in which the impact was made at less than 10 MPH, can spark debilitating headaches.
 Simply receiving a sudden blow to the head can trigger post-traumatic headaches.
 If you started suffering from headaches after a car accident, know that they come more frequently and more painfully than regular headaches.

 Some symptoms include dull, aching head pain; sensation of tightness around the forehead, feeling a tender scalp, neck, and shoulders, and even loss of appetite.
 If your headache lasts 30 minutes to a whole week long, you are experiencing a tension headache.
 Chronic headaches occur 15 or more times a month for a period of three months.
 Episodic headaches occur less frequently than 15 times a month.